 Corrective Action Taken: One grant funded position was allocated and filled to assist with data management and a PCM has been identified to oversee the PREA allegations received from community sources.
 During an interview with the agency's Commissioner, he confirmed that several positions had been awarded through legislative action and which, once funded, filled and staff trained, should allow the coordinator better management of her responsibilities.
 The PREA Coordinator provided the auditor with well documented notes outlining the responsibilities of her position and the need for additional staffing.
 A proposal was submitted for Legislative approval for nine positions; however, three were funded.
-These positions have not yet been posted for filling but anticipated to be announced soon.
-Based on an interview with the PREA Coordinator, these positions will allow delegation of responsibilities and allow her more time to her coordinator duties.
+These positions are currently in the process of onboarding.
+Based on an interview with the PREA Coordinator, these positions will leverage her unit to better manage its responsibilities.